bukka/php-crypto/README.md

 The extension is still in development so the API is not stabilized yet.

 All classes are defined in namespace `Crypto`.
-Currently there are 3 classes and 1 exception class.

 ### PHP definition for the classes